Exceptional Care for Tristan's Family

 “Children’s National Hospital was right down the street from where we lived,” says Reece.
 “We were new as parents, but we knew this was a trusted place that would have our child’s best interest at heart no matter the situation.”

 Tristan was diagnosed with pneumonia and treated with antibiotics.
-Emergency department doctors and staff at Children’s National instructed Rob and Reece on what to watch for and sent them home later the same day.
+Emergency Department doctors and staff at Children’s National instructed Rob and Reece on what to watch for and sent them home later the same day.
 Tristan, now 12, recovered within a week.

 The couple later adopted all four children.
 Rob says the thing he remembers most about Tristan’s pneumonia treatment was how the staff at Children’s National made him feel.